ScriptSmith/reaper-site/platforms/facebook.md

 ![](images/facebook5.png)

+*If you don't see a My Apps menu, click the blue `Get Started` button instead*

 Fill in the details of the new app, then click `Create App ID`

 Once you app has been created, navigate back to [https://developers.facebook.com/tools/explorer/](https://developers.facebook.com/tools/explorer/) and click the dropdown menu that says `Graph API Exlporer`